COVID Vaccine, Older Adults: Common Questions Answered

 Article at a glance

 According to the Center for Disease Control and Prevention (CDC), the coronavirus disproportionately affects older adults due to their weakened immune systems and various comorbid conditions.
-The majority of hospitalizations are attributed to those 55 and older and nearly all who have died are at least over 50.
-Due to the serious effects and risks this virus poses to older communities, they have been made the priority on vaccine rollout lists throughout the country.
-With so many dead and dying in our country and the world, it’s imperative to seniors’ health that they are vaccinated.
-But first, it’s necessary that they understand the benefits and risks that come along with the COVID-19 vaccination process.
+Due to the serious effects and risks this virus poses to older communities, seniors are highly encouraged by the CDC to stay up to date with updated COVID-19 vaccinations.

-Read more about covid vaccines for older adults below to learn how covid vaccines impact those with a weakened immune system such as seniors.
+Read more about COVID-19 vaccines for older adults below to learn how COVID-19 vaccines impact those with a weakened immune system such as seniors.

 COVID-19 Vaccine and Preventative Care